lerna-lite/lerna-lite/README.md

 ```sh
 npm run jest # or npm run jest:watch
 ```

+## Need your Help
+Anyone willing to help, please create a Pull Request.
+I am trying to add as much as Jest unit tests as possible, it would be great to have your help with this and/or anything else.
+PRs are welcome. 👷👷‍♀️

+Also please note that I'm just a simpler developer & user of this lib, the same as you are, my knowledge of the library is also probably similar to yours, but together we can make it better (and lighter).

 ## Troubleshooting
 If you have problems running the lib and your problems are with Git then you should first try the `--git-dry-run` option to see if that helps in finding the error.
 Another great, and possibly much more useful suggestion, is to search in the Lerna [issues](https://github.com/lerna/lerna/issues) because most of the code came from that library.
 Lastly if it that is not enough and you wish to troubleshoot yourself, then read this [Troubleshooting - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/Troubleshooting)